 In New Jersey, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
 You still control all the money in the account—your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank without probate court proceedings.

 New Jersey lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 New Jersey does not allow real estate to be transferred with transfer-on-death deeds.

 New Jersey does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for New Jersey's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in New Jersey.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).